 At first glance, nanodentistry may seem more science fiction than fact, but with current advancements in science, technology, and medicine, it may very well be a reality in the not-too-distant future.
 The word “nano” is derived from the Greek word for dwarf.

 When used with technology, it refers to the use of minute machinery that is capable of manipulating matter.
 Nanotechnology may be employed to assemble virtually any product with the use of atomic building blocks.

 Nanotechnology, when applied to the field of dentistry, is referred to as nanodentistry.
-This in turn will prove essential in the maintenance of oral health and repair of oral lesions using nanomaterials, nanorobots, and engineering of novel diagnostic and therapeutic modalities.
+This, in turn, will prove essential in the maintenance of oral health and repair of oral lesions using nanomaterials, nanorobots, and the engineering of novel diagnostic and therapeutic modalities.